-Presuming you have already setup your Git account at either Github, Bitbucket, Gitlab or any other Git repository manager.
-This tutorial will tell you how to proceed from where you currently are in the process.
+This document assumes you have already set up your Git account at either Github, Bitbucket, Gitlab or any other Git repository manager.
+This tutorial will help you on how to proceed from where you currently are in the process.

 In this tutorial we will run through: